The following notes were left the past couple

 Wow!

 What a week!
-Within an hour of our arrival, both boys, Jeremy, 11 and
+Within an hour of our arrival, both boys, Jeremy,

-had caught two trout (catch and release), That pretty much sums up our
+and Steve (Dad) had caught two trout (catch and release), That

-week free of technology, lots of swimming, boating, fishing and catching
+pretty much sums up our week free of technology, lots of swimming,

-critters.
-Our list of wildlife included, a blue heron, tadpoles, frogs
+included, a blue heron, tadpoles, frogs and a graddaddy frog.

-and a graddaddy frog.
-Our catch included trout, sunny, bluegill and yes,
+Our catch included trout, sunny, bluegill and yes, Dad did hook

-even broke and the fish was pulling the boat).
+broke and the fish was pulling the boat).
 Two things to remember-

 bug spray and look up at the stars.
 Its awesome.
-Go up the lane to the
+Go up the lane

-"I wish we could stay forever and ever" Thanks!
+all summer" to "I wish we could stay forever and ever" Thanks!

-Teresa, Steve, jeremy and Ben, Red Hook, NY
+Steve, jeremy and Ben, Red Hook, NY

 We’ve

-enjoyed our 2nd stay in Cole-ville; liked the house better
+enjoyed our 2nd stay in Cole-ville; liked the house

-not enough time!
-Never made it to Bennington, Townsend Dam Diner, Bromley
+As always, there’s not enough time!
+Never made it to Bennington,

-or Stratton, well there’s always next year!
-Thanks for helping to make
+year!
+Thanks for helping to make Max’s 1st vacation

-Max’s 1st vacation a good one.
+a good one.
 We look forward to returning!

 ….